chrisjackson-pellicle/paragone-nf/README.md

 https://bitbucket.org/dfmoralesb/target_enrichment_orthology/src/master/

-This tutorial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
-In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith_v1_7.config`.
+This tutorial assumes that you have Singularity and Nextflow installed, and that you have the `yang_and_smith.sif` Singularity image downloaded.
+In addition, you should have the Nextflow pipeline script `yang-and-smith-rbgv-pipeline.nf` and its corresponding config file `yang-and-smith-rbgv.config`.

 Instructions for running Nextflow/Singularity on a Mac (macOS) via Vagrant can be found [here][9].
-Note that the `yang_and_smith.sif` Singularity container and the Nextflow pipeline script/config file (`yang_and_smith_pipeline_v1_7.nf` / `yang_and_smith_v1_7.config`) will differ from those described in the instructions.
+Note that the `yang_and_smith.sif` Singularity container and the Nextflow pipeline script/config file (`yang-and-smith-rbgv-pipeline.nf` / `yang-and-smith-rbgv.config`) will differ from those described in the instructions.

 Instructions for customising the Nextflow config file for your computing resources can be found [here][10].
-Note that the Nextflow processes listed in the `yang_and_smith_v1_7.config` file will differ to those described in the instructions.
+Note that the Nextflow processes listed in the `yang-and-smith-rbgv.config` file will differ to those described in the instructions.

 ## Input data

 ### Paralog sequences

-If you have used the Nextflow pipeline `hybpiper_pipeline_v1_7.nf` to run HybPiper, it will have produced the following subfolders in your main `results` folder:
+If you have used the Nextflow pipeline `hybpiper-rbgv-pipeline.nf` to run HybPiper, it will have produced the following subfolders in your main `results` folder:

  - `11_paralogs`
  - `12_paralogs_noChimeras`